 10. Ray Schalk

-Schalk was called a “workhorse” and the “finest defensive catcher of the Deadball Era,” but he credited his pitchers with his success.
+Schalk was called a “workhorse” and the “finest defensive catcher of the Deadball Era.”
+However, he credited his pitchers with his success.
 Schalk also caught four no-hitters in his career, and he served as team captain for several seasons.
 He finished his offensive career with 1,345 hits and a .253 batting average.
 He also placed in the top 10 of MVP vote-getters in 1914 – at age 21 – and 1922.

 9. Minnie Minoso

-Best White Sox baseball card: 1952 Topps Minnie Minoso (Orestes Minoso) #195 (RC)
+Best White Sox card: 1952 Topps Minnie Minoso (Orestes Minoso) #195 (RC)

-Minoso didn’t appear in the 1951 sets, so this rookie is his first in a White Sox uniform (he had previously played in the Negro Leagues and the Mexican League before debuting in MLB).
+Minoso didn’t appear in the 1951 sets, so this rookie is his first in a White Sox uniform.
+(He had previously played in the Negro Leagues and the Mexican League before debuting in MLB).
 The card lists him as “Orestes Minoso” and has a bright yellow background.
 Up to PSA 7, the card is an affordable $200 or less.
 Beyond that, the card can cost several thousand dollars in top condition.

 A 2001 Topps Heritage autographed version (#THA-MM) is also available.